r-universe-org/recheck/README.md

 if the package can be built on CRAN, it can also build in the rcheckserver containers.

-## How to use
+## How to use in local R

-This will check your package and reverse dependencies from CRAN:
+This will check your package and reverse dependencies from CRAN in your local R:

 ```r
 recheck::recheck("mypackage_1.0.tar.gz")